 In the single garage environment, most locations will be acceptable for placing the EVSE, except perhaps at the head of the vehicle because of tripping concerns.
-The preferred locations were selected due to proximity to the utility panel.
-Again, the option of using overhead support for the EVSE cable would allow EVSE installation where the owner prefers.
+The preferred locations have been selected for their proximity to the utility panel.
+Again, overhead support for the EVSE cable would allow EVSE installation where the owner prefers.

-The National Electrical Code provides additional requirements should the EVSE be located in a hazardous area.
-Any other materials stored in the garage also should be considered when placing the EVSE, particularly if they are hazardous.
+The National Electrical Code (NEC) provides additional requirements should the EVSE be located in a hazardous area.
+The other materials stored in the garage should be considered carefully when placing the EVSE if they are determined to be of a hazardous nature.

-Detached garages will add additional considerations when routing the electrical supply to the garage.
-Landscaping will be disrupted during the installation process, which may be of great significance to the owner and should be planned thoroughly in advance.
+Detached garages will introduce additional considerations when routing the electrical supply to the garage.
+Landscaping will be disrupted during the installation process, which may be of great significance to the owner and should be thoroughly planned in advance.

-Installing an EVSE in a residential garage typically consists of installing a dedicated branch circuit from an existing house distribution panel to an EV outlet receptacle (125 VAC, 15/20 A) in the case of Level 1 charging or an EVSE (operating at 240 VAC, 40 A) for Level 2 charging.
+Installation of the EVSE in a residential garage typically consists of installing a dedicated branch circuit from an existing house distribution panel to an EV outlet receptacle (125 VAC, 15/20 A) in the case of Level 1 charging, or to an EVSE (operating at 240 VAC, 40 A) for Level 2 charging.
 If the garage is built with the conduit or raceway already installed from the panel to the garage, the task is greatly simplified.